aajonusnet/aajonusnet/md/Interviews/One Radio Network Interview 2.md

 P: Let's take a call or two.
 What's your first name?
 Where are you calling from?
 Hello?

-[Yuri]: Hello.
+Yuri: Hello.

 P: Hi, go ahead, you're on the air.

-[Yuri]: Hello, gentlemen, my name is Yuri.
+Yuri: Hello, gentlemen, my name is Yuri.
 I'm calling you from Ukraine.
 First of all, I want to thank you both.
 Patrick, your show is awesome, and Aajonus, your raw concept is enlightening.
 I have this question.
 Several people that I know, myself included, have suffered from practicing intermittent fasting, that is, eating one meal a day.
 That causes massive health problems, including cold intolerance, extreme fatigue, and I think it's related to hormones.
 So could you suggest how to bounce back and recover effectively from hormone imbalance, something like that?

 A: Well, when you eat one meal a day, you have great deals of problems.
 The first and major is that the blood protein drops after five hours of not eating.
 And if you don't eat, let's say, if you ate fruit in that one meal, then you're never supplying the proteins properly, so the red blood cells become cannibalistic, and they eat each other.
 So let's say you're sleeping an eight-hour period, eight to 10 hours at night, and you don't wake in, and you don't eat anything in that period.
 Depending upon how active your body is in your sleep, your heart rate, and your brain activity, and your lungs, you can consume anywhere from two to four tablespoons of red blood cells every night.
 That means that you'll wake up with anemia.
 That's why people who awaken after eight to 10 hours and are tired have to go for some kind of drug like caffeine, or nicotine, or theobromine, or theophycine, something like that from chocolate, to boost their energy level, because they have anemia.
 And those drugs are not a cure for anemia.
 Eating's a cure for anemia.
 So I suggest for people who, during the night that they wake up, if you're a very hyperactive person, and if you eat after five hours, you can't go back to sleep and you want eight hours, then it's better to wake after three hours and then sleep five hours.
 But to recover from that kind of eating, from a monodiet, it's called a monomeal diet, it's usually better to sip on raw milk, to eat lots of raw eggs.
 Raw eggs digest in about 27 minutes, because your body doesn't require, or it's not required of your body to form enzymes to disassemble large food particles.
 It's already in liquid form, so the bacteria can go right to work.
 So it only takes up about 27 minutes and about five inches of the small intestines to digest and absorb eggs.
 If you're eating one at a time, if you eat two at a time, it could take about 50 minutes or less.
 So eggs are the best way to supply massive amount of nutrients and reawaken the digestive tract.
 And sipping on some raw milk throughout the day is also helpful.